 Monday, October 14, 2013

 People generally are obsessed with wealth.
 We are curious how much movie stars make or how much a company is worth, and eagerly pour over the annual “richest people” list.
 The other day, the Credit Suisse Research Institute released their Global Wealth Report for 2013, that reveals the global wealth distribution pattern together with some fascinating facts.
 Take the following for example: the wealthiest 32 million individuals (just 0.7% of the world's population) together hold 41% of global wealth.
 In contrast, only 3% of global riches belong to the poorest 3.2 billion, despite representing 68.7% of the world population.

-A selection of articles containing the best tips, resources and software reviews published between April 1 and April 30 of last year.
+A selection of articles containing the best tips, resources and software reviews published between September 29 and October 12 of the previous year.

 Google displays the molecular structure of many organize compounds and amino acids in 3 dimension when you search for the name of the compound on Google search.
 This little feature, which could be very useful to students, was possibly added around the same time Google started showing snippets of information extracted from Wikipedia and other websites, on the right of the search results page.
 Unless you look very keenly, the tiny gem is easy to miss.

 In an effort to clean up the notoriously awful commentary that appears under nearly every successful video, Google has been pestering YouTube users who are logged into their respective accounts to use their real name.
 This has been going on for more than a year, long enough for some people to start losing their nerves.